ardlal1989/fetchibmclJSP/README.md

 # Features

 A>This utility helps in fetching objects from any public and private buckets in IBM Cloud Storage.
 JPG/PNG/GIF objects can be viewed and downloaded.
-Other object types can be downloaded(You can customize them to view on browser).
+Other object types can be downloaded(One can customize them to view on browser).

 B>This utility helps in listing down all objects(name and extension) that are in a public/private bucket.